clearlyTHUYDOAN/ama/README.md

 But you should ask so as to not be led astray 😰

 **5)** Ask the company if they have a career development plan for employees.
-That is to say, a clear road map for growth in a role i.e. developer 🗺️
+That is to say, a clear road map for growth in a role i.e. developer 🗺️.
+Ask, "What's the average time it takes for a junior to make intermediate?"

 The most straightforward way to get these answers is to ask the company during the interview process 😬